Beijing forces migrant workers from their homes in 'savage' demolitions

 Beijing Communist Party Chief Cai Qi has said that "ongoing safety checks" should be "human-centered," and the local government has held job fairs for those who've lost their jobs where factories and warehouses have been shut down.

-The Beijing government said that more than 1,800 jobs had been offered to those displaced, however that falls far short of the total number of people who have been evicted, according to critics.
+The Beijing government said that more than 1,800 jobs had been offered to those displaced; however, that falls far short of the total number of people who have been evicted, according to critics.

 The government says it's also offering assistance for those workers who wish to leave Beijing and return to their hometown, and building subsidized rental housing -- though it gave few details on those plans.

-The Beijing Work Safety Commission that initiated the clean-up drive didn't respond to a request for comment.
+The Beijing Work Safety Commission that initiated the cleanup drive didn't respond to a request for comment.

 'Low end'